NativeScript/docs-v7/ui-with-xml.md

 });
 ```

-> The UI builder will search the specified component path (xmlns:customControls="xml-declaration/mymodule") first in the *tns_modules* folder and than in the root folder of the application.
-If your component is inside *tns_modules* folder you do not need to specify *tns_modules* in the path.

-> The UI builder will add automatically CSS file with the same name as the component name in the specified page:
+> The UI builder will load automatically the CSS file with the same name as the component name and apply it to the specified page:
 ```JavaScript
 var myComponentInstance = builder.load({
         path: "~/xml-declaration/mymodulewithxml",